-Christelle Kocher is part of a new generation of French designers who understand that luxury and the street are vital to each other - and that this interdependence can lead to wonderful things.
+Christelle Kocher is part of a new generation of French designers who understand that luxury and the street are vital to each other -- and that this interdependence can lead to wonderful things.
 As well as running her own brand, Kocher is also the artistic director of Maison Lemarié, one of the specialist ateliers owned by Chanel.
-Her debut show, which took place between the closed shops in Parisian shopping mall Les Halles, displayed her bold identity for the first time: it set out her stall perfectly, luxury and savoir-faire infused with street spirit.
+Her debut show, which took place between the closed shops in Parisian shopping mall Les Halles, displayed her bold identity for the first time.
+It set out her stall perfectly, luxury and savoir-faire infused with street spirit.

 Fashion is often considered a minor art form, purely commercial, which pushes the whole fashion world to blow things out of proportion to gain legitimacy.
-But the duo of creators, hiding behind the iconic name of Courrèges, Arnaud Vaillant and Sébatien Meyer (who had already seduced everyone with their work at Coperni) excel in the art of refinement and understand that such a vision is often more powerful than extravagance.
-Courrèges sits perfectly in its time just as it used to when the brand was in its first hey-day in the 60s.
+But the duo of creators hiding behind the iconic name of Courrèges, Arnaud Vaillant and Sébatien Meyer (who had already seduced everyone with their work at Coperni), excel in the art of refinement and understand that such a vision is often more powerful than extravagance.
+Courrèges sits perfectly in its time, just as it used to when the brand was in its first hey-day in the 60s.

-The young French designer has received a whole lot of awards - she won the Hyères price in 2011 and followed that up with the ANDAM in 2015.
+The young French designer has received a whole lot of awards -- she won the Hyères price in 2011 and followed that up with the ANDAM in 2015.
 Léa believes in elegance.
-She puts her zeal, intensity, and spirit at the service of an extremely beautiful aesthetic - one that looks like art.
+She puts her zeal, intensity, and spirit at the service of an extremely beautiful aesthetic -- one that looks like art.
 It's a very precious approach to fashion, a too rare one as well.

 Virgil Abloh, who could be described as the discreet prince of street wear, is about to present his first Paris menswear show, following on from his womenswear debut last season.
-Virgil whispers a lot of good ideas in the ears of Kanye West during the day, DJs at night, and pretty much invented the modern Creative Director.
+Virgil whispers a lot of good ideas in the ears of Kanye West during the day, DJs at night, and pretty much invented the modern creative director.
 The Off-White studio and ateliers are all based in Milan but the designer has chosen to establish the legitimacy of his very luxury vision in Paris.
-Talking to i-D a few months ago he spoke about how he was willing to change things.
+Talking to i-D a few months ago, he spoke about how he was willing to change things.
 Virgil declared "Streetwear is like disco.
 When it started, disco was cool but the term didn't age well, and neither did the genre."
 We can't wait to see the result.

 Freedom, movement and simplicity: with those three watchwords and a few collections, Etienne Deroeux imposes himself with a disarming serenity with the French fashion landscape.
 Straight cuts and franc monochromes meet sculptural stripes (designed as an homage to Brancusi).
 His chic sportswear is designed for our generation rather than his.
 His clothes are cleverly thought but don't give lessons.
-That might be what we expect from fashion.